 Despite being mentioned by other sources, Paul Hornschemeier's Mother, Come Home is not on the official list, but you never know!
 Contact your local shop to confirm availability of these titles, and hit those links to see previews and gather more info.
 Happy shopping!

 Now available for preview and pre-order: Luba, the long-awaited hardcover sequel to Palomar by Gilbert Hernandez.
 This 600-page tome collects over 100 stories chronicling the experiences of the imposing matriarch and her extended family in America.
 This book is scheduled to be in stock in early April and in stores approximately 4 weeks later.

 View a photo & video slideshow preview embedded here.
 Click here if it is not visible, and/or to view it larger in a new window (recommended).
-And visit the product details page for a downloadable, 20-page PDF preview!
+And at our product info page you can download a PDF of an exclusive 26-page excerpt!

 This edition of our highly anticipated, much-lauded archival collection of the classic satirical magazine Humbug, limited strictly to 600 copies, includes a special, limited edition bookplate signed by Jack Davis, Al Jaffee and Arnold Roth.
 (Click here and here to view front and back.)